 “Although GINA has been law since 2009, many employers still do not understand that requesting family medical history, even through a contract medical examiner, violates this law,” said EEOC Regional Attorney Barbara Seely.

 Note: GINA does not prohibit health insurers or health plan administrators from obtaining and using genetic test results in making health insurance payment determinations.

 Increased Enforcement Puts Employers’ Policies in Spotlight

 The EEOC is launching a coordinated investigation and enforcement effort as part of its Strategic Enforcement Plan across the spectrum of equal employment law, which includes genetic discrimination.
 Although this case is considered the first one settled under GINA, it also brought to light violation of the ADA.

-As part of a physical examination on Jones, Knox Laboratory concluded she suffered from carpal tunnel syndrome (CTS).
-Jones’ personal physician countered that Jones did not have CTS, but Fabricut rescinded its job offer based on the findings of Knox Laboratory.
+As part of a physical examination on Jones, Knox Laboratory concluded she suffered from carpal tunnel syndrome.
+Jones’ personal physician countered that Jones did not have carpal tunnel syndrome, but Fabricut rescinded its job offer based on the findings of Knox Laboratory.

-In addition to the GINA violation, the EEOC alleged that Fabricut violated the ADA’s prohibition against discriminating against qualified individuals with disabilities (or perceived to have disabilities) when it rescinded Jones’ employment offer based on the belief that Jones had CTS.
+In addition to the GINA violation, the EEOC alleged that Fabricut violated the ADA’s prohibition against discriminating against qualified individuals with disabilities (or perceived to have disabilities) when it rescinded Jones’ employment offer based on the belief that Jones had carpal tunnel syndrome.

 In addition to the $50,000 settlement, Fabricut will post an anti-discrimination notice to employees, dissemination of anti-discrimination policies to employees and providing anti-discrimination training to employees with hiring responsibilities.